-I’ve been a fan of pocket-size cameras since they passed the six-megapixel mark some years ago.
-Since then point-and-shoot digital cameras have become progressively better with every round of upgrades which, depending on the company, can be as be as often as two or three times a year.
+I’ve been a fan of pocketsize cameras for years.
 Aside from the fact that there’s little excuse for not having one with you at all times, the pictures they take can be pretty remarkable, and despite any performance and imaging deficiencies point-and-shoots often have compared to larger cameras, they’re more likely to be within arm’s reach when you need them.

 Other than their compact size, one of the cooler aspects of smaller cameras is their inherent close-focusing abilities.
-Because point and shoots typically contain lenses with extremely short, single-digit focal ranges, they can focus closer than the longer focal length equivalent lenses found in Four Thirds, APS-C and full-frame digital cameras.
-Although larger-format cameras require macro lenses in order to capture life-size close-ups, most point-and-shoot cameras can focus down to a few centimeters from the front lens element right out of the box.
+Because point-and-shoots typically contain lenses with extremely short, single-digit focal ranges, they can focus closer than the longer focal length equivalent lenses found in Micro Four Thirds, APS-C, and full-frame digital cameras.
+Although larger-format cameras require macro lenses to capture life-size close-ups, most point-and-shoot cameras can focus down to a few centimeters from the front lens element, right out of the box.
 That makes capturing macro stills and video easier than one might expect.

-A frequent challenge when engaging in close-up photography is keeping the shadow of the camera, lens and sometimes the person taking the picture out of the image area.
-If the angle of the sun is positioned off to the side, it’s usually easy to find an agreeable middle ground between the position of the camera, the sun and your subject.
-But sometimes you end up casting shadows across your taking area regardless of how much you try to duck, tilt or hide.
+A frequent challenge when engaging in close-up photography is keeping the shadow of the camera, lens, and sometimes the person taking the picture out of the image area.
+If the angle of the sun is off to the side, it’s usually easy to find an agreeable middle ground between the position of the camera, the sun, and your subject.
+But sometimes you end up casting shadows across your taking area, regardless of how much you try to duck, tilt, or hide.

-In cases like those, turn on the camera’s built-in flash and after running a few tests, dial in just enough flash to open the shadows and illuminate your subject in a manner that balances with the ambient light of the background areas of the image.
+In cases like these, turn on the camera’s built-in flash and, after running a few tests, dial-in just enough flash to open the shadows and illuminate your subject in a manner that balances with the ambient light of the background areas of the image.

-If your camera’s flash (or LED array) is mounted flush to the front panel of the camera, chances are it will light your subject evenly.
+If your camera’s flash (or LED array) is mounted flush on the front panel of the camera, chances are it will light your subject evenly.
 However, if your camera has a flash that pops up from the camera’s top plate, there is a strong chance its light path will overshoot your subject.
 If that’s the case, depending on your choice of camera, you’ll have to purchase or devise a small diffuser or bounce device to disperse the light from your flash to envelop your subject.
-For more on diffusion devices for electronic flash see the section on Flash Diffusers, below.
+For more on diffusion devices for electronic flash see the section on flash diffusers, below.

-One camera that happens to be particularly macro-friendly is the Pentax Optio WG-2 , which in addition to having a built-in flash, also has six LEDs surrounding its zoom lens that create a continuous, ring-light style daylight-balanced light source that can be used for capturing stills and video as close as 0.36” (0.91 cm) from your subject.
-And because LEDs—unlike flash—are continuous light sources, it’s possible to preview the results in real time rather than after the fact.
-As an additional bonus, the Pentax Optio WG-2 is waterproof, shockproof, crush proof and freeze proof.
-It is available in a choice of black, red, orange and white, of which the latter two models are GPS-enabled.
+Two particularly macro-friendly camera series are the Ricoh WG-30 and WG-5-series cameras, which in addition to having a built-in flash, also have six LEDs surrounding their lenses that create a continuous, ring-light style, daylight-balanced light source that can be used for capturing stills and video as close as 0.36" (0.91 cm) from your subject.
+And because LEDs—unlike flash—are continuous-light sources, it’s possible to preview the results in real time rather than after the fact.
+As a bonus, these two Ricohs are waterproof, shockproof, crush proof, and freeze proof.

-Another LED enabled point and shoot is the recently announced Panasonic Lumix TS4 (available in black, blue, orange and silver), which features a single daylight-balanced LED adjacent to its flash and, like the Pentax Optio WG-2, is water-, shock-, dust- and freeze proof.
+Another LED-enabled point-and-shoot is the Panasonic Lumix DMC-TS30 that features a single daylight-balanced LED adjacent to its flash and, like the Ricoh WG-30 and WG-5-series cameras, this camera is water-, shock-, dust-, and freeze proof.

-Unless you’re working on a tripod, which is preferable for macro photography but not always practical, make sure you have your camera’s image stabilization system turned on in order to minimize camera shake, which becomes increasingly magnified the closer you get to your subject.
-For additional information and recommendations concerning camera supports see the section on Tripods, Tablepods and Camera Supports, below.
+Unless you’re working on a tripod, which is preferable for macro photography, but not always practical, make sure you have your camera’s image stabilization system turned on to minimize camera shake, which becomes increasingly magnified the closer you get to your subject.
+For additional information and recommendations concerning camera supports, see the section on tripods and camera supports, below.

 As for exposure modes, some cameras offer a specific exposure mode for shooting close-ups.
 If not, the most commonly used exposure modes for macro photography are Program, which will usually establish a satisfactory exposure setting, or Aperture Priority, which allows you to pre-determine the best depth of field for the photograph you’re attempting to capture.
 If camera shake is of particular concern, it’s better to increase the ISO sensitivity than increase the shutter speed, which can compromise the amount of depth of field you need to keep the entirety of your image in focus.